-- A. Grants for funding community and worker educational outreach programs to enable the public to identify lead hazards and take precautionary actions to prevent exposure to lead.
-At least 50% of the fund must be allocated for grants for the purposes of this paragraph; - B. An ongoing major media campaign to fulfill the purposes of the educational and publicity program required by section 1317-B; - C. Measures to prevent children's exposure to lead, including targeted educational mailings to families with children that occupy dwellings built prior to 1978 with culturally appropriate information on the health hazards of lead, the identification of lead sources, actions to take to prevent lead exposure and the importance of screening children for lead poisoning; - D. Measures to prevent occupational exposures to lead for private and public employees, including improvements in the effectiveness of the occupational disease reporting system required in chapter 259-A in identifying and educating health care providers, employers and lead-exposed adults about occupational lead poisoning prevention strategies; and - E. Funding an assessment of current uses of lead and the availability, effectiveness and affordability of lead-free alternatives. - F. Funding for educational programs and information for owners of rental property used for residential purposes.
+- A. Contracts for funding community and worker educational outreach programs to enable the public to identify lead hazards and take precautionary actions to prevent exposure to lead; - B. An ongoing major media campaign to fulfill the purposes of the educational and publicity program required by section 1317-B; - C. Measures to prevent children's exposure to lead, including targeted educational mailings to families with children that occupy dwellings built prior to 1978 with culturally appropriate information on the health hazards of lead, the identification of lead sources, actions to take to prevent lead exposure and the importance of screening children for lead poisoning; - D. Measures to prevent occupational exposures to lead for private and public employees, including improvements in the effectiveness of the occupational disease reporting system required in chapter 259-A in identifying and educating health care providers, employers and lead-exposed adults about occupational lead poisoning prevention strategies; and - E. Funding an assessment of current uses of lead and the availability, effectiveness and affordability of lead-free alternatives. - F. Funding for educational programs and information for owners of rental property used for residential purposes.